Creative Writing (CRWR) | Faculty of Arts

 Creative Nonfiction: Writing Beyond the Self

-Students will continue to develop and practice writing, reading, and revision of creative nonfiction through the writing of their own work, and through the critique of their peers' work, in a combination lecture/workshop setting.
-Students will also analyze published creative nonfiction from a writer's perspective through close reading, informed discussion, and writing.
-CRWR 3130 is recommended before taking this course.
+Students will continue to develop and practice writing, reading, and revision of creative nonfiction through the writing of their own work, and through the critique of their peers' work, in a combined lecture and workshop/roundtable setting.
+Students will also analyze published creative nonfiction from a writer's point of view through close reading, informed discussion, and writing.

 Level: UG